-Usually, we associate this with menopause and this is why post-menopausal women have much higher calcium requirements than pre-menopausal women.
+Usually, we associate this with menopause and this is why post-menopausal women have higher calcium requirements than pre-menopausal women.

 However, there is also a reduction in estrogen levels seen in FHA can lead to premature bone thinning.
 This can result in conditions like osteoporosis and osteopenia.

-Furthermore, the high cortisol levels associated with FHA can also reduce the intestinal absorption of calcium AND are associated with an imbalance in vitamin D absorption.
+The high cortisol levels associated with FHA can also reduce the intestinal absorption of calcium AND are associated with an imbalance in vitamin D absorption.
 Further adding to FHA’s impact on bone health.

 Hypothalamic Amenorrhea & Cardiovascular Health

-We have known the impact of low estrogen levels on bone health for quite some time now but another function of estrogen is actually as a potent vasodilator.
+We have known the impact of low estrogen levels on bone health for quite some time now.
+But another function of estrogen is actually as a potent vasodilator.

 This was up to a 50% increase in risk!

 Stress on the body can come in many forms.
-It can be physiological from over-training or it can even be psychological and emotional distress.
+It can be from over-training or it can even be psychological and emotional distress.
 Having this type of excess stress in your life can lead to or contribute to FHA.